 Exposure to light causes some types of cooking oils to go bad faster.
 Light also makes antioxidants and other healthy parts of cooking oil degrade faster.
 To make your oil last longer, keep it somewhere dark and away from windows.
-Good brands of oil will package their products in dark bottles to keep it fresh longer.
+Good brands of oil will package their products in dark bottles to keep them fresh longer.

 Keep It Cool

 Heat has a huge effect, one long-term study found that olive oil stored at 59F barely had any changes to rancidity even after 3 years.
 When stored at 70F, the olive oils were still mostly okay after 3 years.
 But, when stored at 98.6F, the oils went rancid within just 6-8 months, even though they were not exposed to air or light.

 This shows how important it is to keep your cooking oil cool.
 Ideally, keep it at temperatures under 60F.
 If you can’t keep the oil cool, use it within 6 months.

 Should I store oil in the refrigerator or freezer?

 Refrigerating or freezing oil is a good way to keep it fresh for longer.
 Highly-sensitive oils, such as almond oil or truffle oil, should always be refrigerated because they are so sensitive to heat.